For Pro Speech customers

 Pausing is an effective technique to build suspense and keep your audience focused on your speech.
 People need time to process what you have said before moving on.
 Using moments of silence allow for this, and it also shows the audience that you are relaxed and confident, giving your speech more authority.
 There are plenty of ways to include pauses in a quite meaningful way.
 Use long pauses at the end of transitions or paragraphs and short pauses following each sentence in your speech.
 Use a short pause before the climax of a joke or story, before and after very important points, or any point that will have your audience fixed on what you are about to say next.
 Truly confident speakers learn to live with silence and not rush to "fill the gaps" with words.

-Vary your volume to emphasise key points or stories.
+Vary your volume to emphasize key points or stories.
 Joy or anger matches a loud voice.
 On the other hand, sadness or fear aligns better with a quiet voice.
-If you have a tendency to talk very quietly or loudly, make special note to listen to a recording of yourself during rehearsal.
-By doing so, you can practice maintaining a consistent volume that is pleasant to your audience and only vary your volume for the points your wish to emphasise.
+If you have a tendency to talk very quietly or loudly, make a special note to listen to a recording of yourself during rehearsal.
+By doing so, you can practice maintaining a consistent volume that is pleasant to your audience, and only vary your volume for the points your wish to emphasize.